Neutron Magic Numbers in $sd$ Shell from Nuclear Charge Radii within Neutron-Proton Correction around the Fermi Surface

 where $\lambda$ is the Fermi energy, $\Delta$ is the pairing tensor field, $E_k$ is the quasiparticle energy, and $(U_k(\bm{r}),V_k(\bm{r}))^T$ is the quasiparticle wave function. $\bm{h}$ is the single-particle Hamiltonian which can be written as follows:

 where $M$ is the mass of nucleon, $S(\bm{r})$, $V(\bm{r})$, and $\Sigma_R(r)$ are the scalar, vector, and rearrangement potentials, respectively.
 For meson-exchange interactions,

 where $g_\sigma$, $g_\omega$, and $g_\rho$ are coupling constants of $\sigma$, $\omega_0$, and $\rho_0$ meson fields, $A_0$ is the time-like component of the Coulomb field mediated by photons naturally, $e$ is the charge unit for protons.
-The quantities of $\tau_3=1$ and $-1$ are used to distinguish the corresponding components of neutron and proton.
-The expressions for $\rho_S$ and $\rho_V$ are related to the isoscalar and isovector densities, respectively.
+The quantities of $\tau_3=1$ and $-1$ are used to distinguish the corresponding components of neutron and proton. $\rho_S$ and $\rho_V$ are the isoscalar and isovector densities, respectively.
 For point-coupling interactions,

 where $\alpha_S$, $\alpha_V$, $\alpha_{TS}$, $\alpha_{TV}$, $\beta_S$, $\gamma_S$, $\gamma_V$, $\delta_S$, $\delta_V$, $\delta_{TS}$, and $\delta_{TV}$ are coupling constants for different channels, $\rho_{TS}$ and $\rho_{TV}$ are time-like components of isoscalar current and time-like components of isovector current, respectively.
 The pairing field $\Delta$ is calculated by the effective pairing interaction $V$ and the pairing tensor $\kappa$ as follows: